-Cost of sales as a percent of net sales was 28.8 percent and 29.2 percent for the three months ended March 31, 2024 and 2023, respectively.
-The decrease in cost of sales percentage is primarily due to improvements in market mix and gross margin improvement initiatives, partially offset by increases related to inflation and unfavorable foreign currency exchange.
+Cost of sales as a percent of net sales was 27.9 percent and 28.8 percent for the three months ended March 31, 2025 and 2024, respectively.
+The decrease in cost of sales percentage is primarily due to price increases and the effects of our cost savings initiatives.